SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

    tot_loss
 end
 ```

-#### First Differencing
+#### Note on First Differencing

 ```julia
 L2Loss(t,data,differ_weight=0.3,data_weight=0.7)
 ```

-First differencing incorporates the differences of data points at consecutive time points which adds more information about the trajectory in the loss function.
-You can now assign a weight (vector or scalar) to use the first differencing technique in the `L2loss`.
+First differencing incorporates the differences of data points at consecutive
+time points which adds more information about the trajectory in the loss

-Adding first differencing is helpful in cases where the `L2Loss` alone leads to non-identifiable parameters but adding a first differencing term makes it more identifiable.
-This can be noted on stochastic differential equation models, where this aims to capture the autocorrelation and therefore helps us avoid getting the same stationary distribution despite different trajectories and thus wrong parameter estimates.
+function.
+Adding first differencing is helpful in cases where the `L2Loss`
+alone leads to non-identifiable parameters but adding a first differencing
+term makes it more identifiable.
+This can be noted on stochastic differential
+equation models, where this aims to capture the autocorrelation and therefore
+helps us avoid getting the same stationary distribution despite different
+trajectories and thus wrong parameter estimates.

 #### The Regularization Function